uber/cadence/docs/design/1533-host-specific-tasklist.md

    2. Keep **heart beating** to Cadence server until the end of the session.

-      If the heart beating returns `EntityNotExist` Error, this means the workflow/session has gone and this special activity should stop to release its resources.
+      If the heart beating returns the `EntityNotExist` Error, this means the workflow/session has gone and this special activity should stop to release its resources.

       If on the other hand, the worker is down, Cadence server will send a heartbeat timeout error to the workflow, so the workflow can be notified and update the session state.
 Later, an ExecuteActivity() call to the failed session context will also fail.